 To get started, you’re usually required to link an existing checking account with your savings account.
 You’ll also be able to make deposits through other accounts as well and you’ll have the ability to deposit checks right from your phone.

 Traditional banks caught on to this trend and have since created their own online savings options.
 However, the higher interest rates offered by online savings banks are still worth looking into.
+Check out this savings account from Credit Karma.

 - Certificate of deposit (CD)